KognitionAI/pilecv4j-opencv-packaging/README.md

  Build Options
     --static(default)|--no-static: force the build to statically link (dynamically link for "--no-static") the JNI libraries.
 By default, the JNI library is statically linked on all platform builds.
-    --build-python: Build python wrappers.
+    --build-python: Build python3 wrappers.
 By default, the script blocks building the Python wrappers.
-If you want to build them anyway you can specify "--build-python".
+If you want to build them anyway you can specify "--build-python" or "--build-python-3".
+    --build-python-2: Build python 2 wrappers.
+By default, the script blocks building the Python wrappers.
+        This is mutually exclusive with "--build-python".
     --build-samples: Build the OpenCV samples also.
     --build-cuda-support: Build the OpenCV using NVidia's CUDA (Note: CUDA must already be installed, this option is untested on Windows).
+Assumes a version of CUDA
     --build-qt-support: Build the OpenCV using QT as the GUI implementation (Note: QT5 Must already be installed, this option is untested on Windows).
     --deploy: perform a "mvn deploy" rather than just a "mvn install"